 Drive another 2km and re-join Avenida Bustillo around kilometer 18.
 From here you will travel back to the city of Bariloche completing your Circuito Chico tour.

 - The Circuito Chico can be completed by car, on foot, on bike, or via bus route 20 from Bariloche.

 - Bikes can be rented in Bariloche, or from a shop near the base of Cerro Campanario.

 - If you choose to bike the route, be sure to wear a helmet and reflective vest so you are highly visible to oncoming traffic.

 - A tourist information centre is located in the middle of the circuit, between Villa Tacul and Muelle Lago Escondido, just in case you need some help.

 - There are no petrol stations on the route.
 Fill up before you depart from Bariloche.

 - Guesthouses, hotels, and restaurants can be found all along the route, should you need a place to stop, stay or pick up snacks.

 - The Llao LLao peninsula section of the circuit is known for heavy traffic.
 Take caution when navigating this section of the route.
 After this section, the roads are generally quite empty.

-No trip to Bariloche, Argentina can be considered complete without including a Circuito Chico tour.
+If an Argentina tour is on your bucket-list, try and add Bariloche to it.
+Once there, you do not want to miss a Circuito Chico tour.
 This half-day trip takes visitors to the regions most stunning and famous locations and attractions.
 From the shores of Lake Nahuel Huapi to the top of Cerro Campanario through forests and valleys, the Circuito Chico is a feast for the eyes, breath of fresh air for the soul and a magnificent experience you won't soon forget.